fresh-minds/kotlin-professional-development-assignments/README.md

 The higher the module number, the more prerequisite knowledge is required to effectively solve the assignments.

 The assignments are just Kotlin files.
 They can be found under `src/main`.
 For most assignments a test file is available under `src/test`.
-After solving an assignment you can run the tests file to validate your solution.
+After solving an assignment you can run the tests to validate your solution.

 Solutions for every assignment can be found in the `solutions` branch.
 Since there usually are multiple ways to solve an assignment it's a good idea to compare your own solutions against the `solutions` branch.